petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-specifications.md

    This adds the specification to the product.
 Now, you must enter the value for the specification.

-1. Click on the added specification.
+1. Click on the added specification and enter *Sap Extract* as the value.

-1. Enter value as Sap Extract.

 1. Click *Save*.